mayamengya/mayamengya/README.md

 I'm a computer science student passionate about exploring the intersections of different fields and applying technology to tackle complex challenges.
 My journey in the tech world is driven by a strong interest in interdisciplinary work and a dedication to making a positive impact.

 ### 🌍 Tech for Good
-My background in climate change research and advocacy has inspired me to seek out innovative solutions to environmental issues.
-I am excited to leverage my technical skills to make a positive impact in the realm of environmental sustainability.
+My background in climate change research and advocacy has inspired me to seek out innovative solutions to environmental and social issues.
+I am excited to leverage my technical skills to make a positive impact in the realm of environmental sustainability and social impact.

 ## 📫 Let's Connect!
 - LinkedIn: www.linkedin.com/in/mayadong/